-- Eighty-eight percent of recent buyers financed their home purchase.
-Those who financed their home purchase typically financed 90 percent. - First-time buyers who financed their home typically financed 95 percent of their home compared to repeat buyers at 86 percent. - For 59 percent of buyers, the source of the downpayment came from their savings.
-Thirty-eight percent of buyers cited using the proceeds from the sale of a primary residence, which was the next most commonly reported way of securing a downpayment. - Forty-three percent of buyers saved for their downpayment for six months or less. - For 13 percent of buyers, the most difficult step in the home buying process was saving for a downpayment. - Of buyers who said saving for a downpayment was difficult, 49 percent of buyers reported that student loans made saving for a downpayment difficult.
-Forty-two percent cited credit card debt, and 37 percent cited car loans as also making saving for a downpayment hard. - Buyers continue to see purchasing a home as a good financial investment.
-Eighty-three percent reported they view a home purchase as a good investment.
+- Eighty-six percent of recent buyers financed their home purchase.
+Those who financed their home purchase typically financed 88 percent. - First-time buyers who financed their home typically financed 94 percent of their home compared to repeat buyers at 84 percent. - For 60 percent of buyers, the source of the downpayment came from their savings.
+Thirty-eight percent of buyers cited using the proceeds from the sale of a primary residence, which was the next most commonly reported way of securing a downpayment. - For 13 percent of buyers, the most difficult step in the home buying process was saving for a downpayment. - Of buyers who said saving for a downpayment was difficult, 51 percent of buyers reported that student loans made saving for a downpayment difficult.
+Forty-five percent cited credit card debt, and 38 percent cited car loans as also making saving for a downpayment hard. - Buyers continue to see purchasing a home as a good financial investment.
+Eighty-one percent reported they view a home purchase as a good investment.